knowledgetechnologyuhh/OMGEmotionChallenge/README.md

 Important dates:
 - Publishing of training and validation data with annotations: March 14, 2018.
-- Publishing of the test data, and opening of the online submission: April 11, 2018.
+- Publishing of the test data, and opening of the online submission: April 27, 2018.
-- Closing of the submission portal: April 13, 2018.
+- Closing of the submission portal (Code and Results): April 30, 2018.
+- Closing of the submission portal (Paper): May 03, 2018.
-- Announcement of the winner through the submission portal: April 18, 2018.
+- Announcement of the winner through the submission portal: May 04, 2018.

 To participate, please send us an email to barros@informatik.uni-hamburg.de with the title "OMG-Emotion Recognition Team Registration".
 This e-mail must contain the following information: